 Adapting Your Morning Routine When Life Happens

-Changes in employment, travel, or children may cause plans to fall through.
-Therefore, maintaining flexibility and taking charge of your day with adaptive behaviors is crucial.
+Rarely does life remain completely predictable.
+Changes in employment, travel, or a shifting household schedule can disrupt your plans.
+Maintaining flexibility and taking charge of your day with adaptive behaviors is crucial.

 Additional Tips for a Stress-Free Start